Antisemitism & Genocide: Understanding History

 2. Armenian Genocide (1915–1917)

-Throughout human history, much of the killing and conflict has been driven by the greed for power.
-Wars between armies, struggles between groups, and oppression of minorities have often been motivated less by ideology or religion than by the desire of the majority to control wealth, land, and authority.
+Throughout human history, much of the killing and conflict has been driven by greed for power.
+Wars, oppression of minorities, and mass violence have often been motivated less by religion and more by the desire to control land, wealth, and authority.

-When we study ancient history, religious texts, and holy books, we see that people of God frequently faced persecution, terror, and wars.
-The Torah, written around 4,000 years ago, the Holy Bible (written by Kings, Prophets, Historians), and the Quran (revealed and written after the death of the Prophet of islam by other people), all record that God’s people endured suffering and attacks.
+When we study ancient history and holy books, we see that the people of God frequently faced persecution, terror, and war.
+The Torah (written around 4,000 years ago), the Holy Bible (written by kings, prophets, and historians), and the Quran (revealed later and written after the death of the Prophet of Islam by others) all record that God’s people endured suffering and attacks.
 In this context, antisemitism and genocide stand out as tragic examples of organized hatred.

 The region now called Palestine was historically part of Canaan, inhabited by Canaanites.
 Over time, it came under Egyptian, Israelite, Assyrian, Babylonian, Persian, Greek, and Roman control.
-The wells that Abraham owned would have existed approximately 4200 years ago.
+According to Genesis 21 and 26, Abraham lived there and the wells that Abraham owned existed approximately 4200 years ago.
 Gerar was an ancient city in the region of southern Canaan, near what is now the Negev desert in Israel, under King Abimelech of Gerar.
 The name “Gerar” may mean “lodging” or “strangers dwelling” in ancient Hebrew.

 The Philistines were originally Aegean/Sea Peoples who settled along the coastal plain of Canaan.
+They were not indigenous Canaanites.
+Palestine derives from Philistia, not from Arab lineage.
 They had their own language, culture, and gods (e.g., Dagon).
 The indigenous Canaanites were different than the Philistines.
 They lived in cities like Jericho, Hazor, and Hebron, Worshiped gods like Baal, Asherah, and El.

 King Abimelech of Gerar was a Canaanite who ruled the city of Gerar, Philistinans came to the land of Canaan.
 In my Book “The Sinking World – The Voice in The Wilderness” I have written the whole details and about the Tree of nations.
 Palestine is actually from the generation of Ham.
 Kasluhites, The Casluhim or Casluhites were an ancient Egyptian people – Palestinans are from their generation, who came to live along the coastal plain of canaan.